stitchdata/docs/_integration-schemas/asana/v2/tasks.md

         type: "string"
         description: "This will be `user`."

+  - name: "assignee_section"
+    type: "array"
+    description: "A subdivision of a project that groups tasks together in the assignee's task list."
+    subattributes:
+      - name: "gid"
+        type: "string"
+        description: "The section's GID."

+      - name: "name"
+        type: "string"
+        description: "The name of the section."

+      - name: "resource_type"
+        type: "string"
+        description: "This will be `section`."

   - name: "assignee_status"
     type: "string"
     description: "The scheduling status of the task for the user it is assigned to."